 1) What is Critical Thinking?

-2) Essential skills for Critical Thinking
+2) 8 Key Critical Thinking Skills

-3) Understanding the Critical Thinking process
+3) Understanding the Critical Thinking Process

-4) Significance of Critical Thinking
+4) Benefits of Using Critical Thinking

 5) Examples of Critical Thinking